 If you spend a lot of time with a rounded spine, it’s easy to default into that shape on a regular basis.
 Even if you attempt to offset your body positioning to open up the chest and come into a more upright or even a backbend position, it can feel abnormal and/or hard to sustain.
 When this is the case, it can lead to things like chronic neck and back pain.

-In the very first class from the Shoulder Mobility immersion, Matt explains about how the muscles of the back body are commonly underused.
-We can see this not only in our yoga practice but also in everyday activities off of the yoga mat.
+In the very first class from the Shoulder Mobility immersion, Matt explains how the muscles of the back body are commonly underused.
+We can see this not only in our yoga practice but also in everyday activities off the yoga mat.
 Increasing attention and action in this area of the body can help us reap the therapeutic benefits that are available.

 WATCH THE VIDEO: REVERSE PLANK POSE FOR BACK STRENGTH

 Seems like common sense to know that any type of strength development in the body is not only important but essential.
 Unfortunately, we don’t always seek or develop balanced strength within our bodies when it comes to our asana practice.
 It’s human nature to resist things that bring challenge, and engaging the muscles in the back body can be tiring and difficult.
 The action of drawing the shoulder blades together feels good because it offsets forward shoulder-rounding and increases the stretch in the pectoral muscles.
 The pectoral muscles spend a lot of time in a shortened position, so retraction of the scapulae in poses like Reverse Plank Pose creates the desired length and stretch in the front body.

 Retraction of the scapulae will help strengthen the rhomboid muscles and the middle fibers of the trapezius.
 This is important because it informs the quality of your daily posture.